 Community Policing Unit

 811 Fifth Street

 For more information about the camp please contact Sgt.
 Boswell or Cpl.
 Johnson at 301-498-0092 or email [email protected].

 Car Seat Installation/Inspection

 Our Community Policing Unit currently has three officers certified to install/inspect your child's car seat.
 Installations/Inspections are no cost and are available by appointment only.
-Appointments are generally made for Wednesday afternoons and/or Saturday mornings and last about 45-60 minutes.
-Please contact PFC Jackson at 301-498-0092 to schedule an appointment or email [email protected].
+Appointments are generally made for Wednesday afternoons and last about 45-60 minutes.
+Child car seats must be new or have a known history and not expired to be installed.
+Please contact the CPU unit at 301-498-0092 to schedule an appointment or email [email protected].
 Please have the year, make, and model of your vehicle as well as the name and model of the car seat you would like installed available when calling to schedule or include that information in an email.